chancesmith/tdd-todo-list/README.md

 # TDD ToDo workflow

+Write your logic first before creating your UI.

 Currently, there is a failing test in Todo.test.ts for you to start by writing production code.

 *Hint: We need a class in `Todo.ts` made and imported into `Todo.test.ts`.*